-The setting: A Men’s Co-Occurring Therapy Group takes place in an 80+ bed rural addiction facility, in a small, snow covered state, in the freshly painted almost-purple, “Wild Wisteria” office of the psychiatric nurse practitioner who at the moment is screaming silently in her head.
-Her brains are still bouncing from an hour long commute while listening to NPR.
+The setting: A Men’s Co-Occurring Therapy Group takes place in an 80+ bed, rural addiction facility, in a small, snow-covered state, in the freshly painted almost-purple, “Wild Wisteria” office of the psychiatric nurse practitioner, who at the moment is screaming silently in her head.
+Her brains are still bouncing from an hour-long commute while listening to NPR.
 Having the radio on the whole time was probably a mistake.
 She is feeling most things are a mistake, currently jealous of the Facebook posts she read this morning over coffee from soon to be ex-pats getting out of harm’s way, or friends with various inheritances, retirements, better luck.
 But there’s no time for that.
-She has more pressing issues: a full folder of psych referrals and right now a roomful of addicts for whom she is paid reasonably well to deal with.
+She has more pressing issues: a full folder of psych referrals and right now a roomful of addicts she is paid reasonably well to deal with.

 The purple office sits smack in the intersection of two men’s units.
 A banner hangs on one wall: “Be the change you want to see in the world.”
 She looks at it so much that she barely sees it anymore.
 Sometimes she is so preoccupied she doesn’t realize her dress is inside out until lunchtime.